ElH1/compliance-auto-tool/README.md

 ### A working example
-Executed from the `./portable/` folder, and using the currently existent example rule description, as well as the existing example rule, can be executed using this command:
+Executed from the `./portable/` folder, and using the currently existent example rule description, as well as the existing example rule definition, can be executed using this command:

 ```
 java -cp "out.jar;json-20210307.jar;." \